Markmwaura/markmwaura.github.io/_posts/28-06-2016-Github-What-is-it.md

-# Github - What Is GitHub & why is it important?
+# Github - why is it important?

 ![Github](http://markmwaura.github.io/images/github.png)
 GitHub is a website/service that we hear geeks rave about all the time, yet a lot of people don’t really understand what it does.